met4citizen/TalkingHead/README.md

 **Why not use the free Web Speech API?**

-If the starting times and durations of individual visemes are not received, they are calculated based on the length of the generated audio chunks.
-As far as I know, there is no way to get Web Speech API speech synthesis as an audio file or otherwise determine its duration in advance.
+The free Web Speech API can't provide word-to-audio timestamps, which are essential for accurate lip-sync.
+As far as I know, there is no way even to get Web Speech API speech synthesis as an audio file or determine its duration in advance.
 At some point I tried to use the Web Speech API events for syncronization, but the results were not good.

+**I would like to have lip-sync support for language X.**

+You have two options.
+First, you can implement a word-to-viseme class similar to those that currently exist for English and Finnish.
+Alternatively, you can check if Microsoft Azure TTS can provide visemes for your language and use Microsoft Speech API integration (speakAudio) instead of Google TTS and the built-in lip-sync (speakText).

 **Any future plans for the project?**